ClearCalcs/custom-diagram-boilerplate/docs/interactive-diagram-core.md

 ### 2. Initialize

-The [initialize](https://github.com/ClearCalcs/custom-diagram-boilerplate/blob/main/src/interactive/interface.ts#L7) function is called automatically once the first time the interactive diagram is loaded into a calculator.
+The [initialize](https://github.com/ClearCalcs/custom-diagram-boilerplate/blob/main/src/interactive/interface.ts#L7) function is called automatically the first time the interactive diagram is loaded into a calculator.

 #### Use Cases

--   Initialize third-party packages
+-   Initializing third-party packages.
--   Data fetching e.g. GIS / CAD data
+-   Data fetching e.g. GIS / CAD data.
--   any other async code that needs to run before `render` is called should be run here.
--   Render initial state.
+-   Rendering initial state.
 This is useful where the diagram hasn't yet received any params e.g. builder's diagram widget.
--   adding event listeners on user interaction e.g. click handlers.
+-   Event listeners on user interaction e.g. click handlers.
+-   Other async code that needs to run before `render` is called should be run here.

 #### Params

 1. `getStoredParams(void): storedParams`: Function returning a list of storedParams.
 For a new sheet, this will be default values set up in the template.
-If a user has interacted with the diagram previously, this will return the values previously provided by `setStoredParams`
+If a user has interacted with the diagram previously, this will return the values previously provided by `setStoredParams`.
 2. `setStoredParams(newStoredParams): void`: Function expecting a list of storedParams.
 This will send the values to ClearCalcs to process and store.

 #### Return